centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

     notification commands, the totals are filtered to reflect only those hosts and services for which the contact is authorized (i.e. hosts and services they are configured to receive notifications for).
-  * :sup:`5` These macros are normally associated with the first/primary hostgroup associated with the current host.
-They could therefore be considered host macros in many cases.
-However, these macros are not available as on-demand host macros.
-Instead, they can be used as on-demand hostgroup macros when you pass the name of a hostgroup to the macro.
-For example: $HOSTGROUPMEMBERS:hg1$ would return a comma-delimited list of all (host) members of the hostgroup hg1.
-  * :sup:`6` These macros are normally associated with the first/primary servicegroup associated with the current service.
-They could therefore be considered service macros in many cases.
-However, these macros are not available as on-demand service macros.
-Instead, they can be used as on-demand servicegroup macros when you pass the name of a servicegroup to the macro.
-For example:
-    $SERVICEGROUPMEMBERS:sg1$ would return a comma-delimited list of all (service) members of the servicegroup sg1.
   * :sup:`7` These macros are normally associated with the first/primary contactgroup associated with the current contact.
 They could therefore be considered contact macros in many cases.
 However,